hl037/quantpos/README.md

 Normalize a vector `x`.
 This function always returns a `Coords4D`.
 If a `Coords2D` or `Coords3D` are passed, it returns the same vector with 4th coordinate set to 1 and 3rd to 0 if not provided.

 ### translate(...x:[Coords]|number[]): M.Matrix3D
 Create a translation matrix for x.
-This deffers from the rematrix implementation because this one function handles all thes cases.
+This differs from the rematrix implementation because this one function handles all thes cases.
 You can either pass an array (`Coords`) as the only argument, either pass each coordinates as up to 4 arguments.

 ## API